Welcome to Villa Park - home of Aston Villa Football Club

 Your Seat – Your Seat number within your Row

 Once you have arrived and are ready to enter the stadium, make your way to your stand and block.
 Once you have found your entrance you will need to make your way through a turnstile to enter the stadium.
-For full details on how to use your ticket at these turnstiles, click here [pdf].
 Once inside the stadium, you can use the block number to find the section for your seats and check your ticket for your row and seat number.
 If you have any issues finding your entrance or seats, just ask a member of our stewarding team who would be happy to help.

 Is there anything I should do leading up to game day?

 Subscribe to our newsletter to receive all the pre-match build-up directly to your inbox by register on our website.